yuky2020/LockScreenService/README.md

 ## What do?

-permitt to lock the screen automaticlay when the system is suspended or hibernated;
+permitt to lock the screen automatically when the system is suspended or hibernated;

 ## Install